adamclayd/angular-bootstrap-5/README.md

 	display-percent - If true it will display the percentage in the middle of the progressbar.
 Default is false.

+	type            - The type of background color for progressbar.
+Valid values are 'success', 'info', 'warning', 'danger', and null.
+Default is null.

+	striped         - If true the progressbar will be striped.
+Default is false.

+	animate         - If true then the stripes will be animated.
+Default is false.
 ```

 ###### HTML File